erjank/teaching/live.md

     spend your time typing boilerplate, that may be what learners will take away.

-> *Teaching is theater not cinema.*
-> – Neal Davis

 Live coding is an example of the "I/We/You" approach to teaching discussed in [Performance](performance.md).
 It takes a bit of practice for instructors to get used to thinking aloud while coding in front of an audience, but most report that it is then no more difficult to do than talking off a deck of slides.

-> **Double Devices**
->
-> Many instructors now use two devices when teaching: a laptop plugged
-> into the projector for learners to see, and a tablet beside it on
-> which they can view their notes and the shared notes that the learners
-> are taking.
-This seems to be more reliable than displaying one
-> virtual desktop while flipping back and forth to another.

-Here are some tips to make your live coding better.

 ## Be Seen and Heard